 - Withered or finished flowering? (“I’m ready for retirement in the compost”)

 These are just a few suggestions … some quiet time in the garden is a good thing.
-It allows you to observe (and ‘listen’), reflect, take stock, plan, feel proud of your achievements and learn lessons from mistakes.
+It allows you to observe (and ‘listen’), reflect, take stock, plan and journal, feel proud of your achievements and learn lessons from mistakes.

 “It is humankind’s duty to respect all life, not only animals have feelings but even also trees and plants.” – Michel de Montaigne